-Its no secret that earning the CIA certification provides great benefits to internal auditors around the globe, but some may ask: Is now the right time?
+It’s no secret that earning the CIA certification provides great benefits to internal auditors around the globe, but some may ask: Is now the right time?

 As certified experts in internal audit, CIAs are equipped to lead their teams and organizations toward a secure future by mitigating or eliminating business risk.
+Keep reading to learn why the CIA is valuable.

-The primary role of internal audit is to provide organizations with objective evaluations of risk and contribute to the risk management process.
-Risk is defined by The IIA Glossary as “[t]he possibility of an event occurring that will have an impact on the achievement of objectives.
-Risk is measured in terms of impact and likelihood.”
 CIA Part 1 focuses on the fundamentals of internal audit, with over a third of the exam content dedicated to risk management and control.
 The exam expects candidates to be proficient on the topics of risk management and control.
 This proficiency directly relates to helping an organization grow and navigate a path forward in a world full of opportunity.

 Risks are not just monetary.
 Every big business decision comes with an opportunity cost.
 Additionally, organizations must navigate the health concerns of employees, consumers, and clients.
 While organizations are certainly concerned with their bottom line, CIAs are uniquely equipped to understand the risks beyond the current finances of the organization and ensure the health of the business as a going concern.